Rokasl/CS408_project/report/source/12_chapter_5.md

 ### Implementation

-Abstract machine takes contents of gen.js as an input, which contains two different arrays: operators and resumptions.
-Operators are equivalent to functions in Haskell, resumptions are computations waiting to be executed.
-In current implementation starting operator is always the first function, so main method should be at the top of file.
-And they return modes which are computation who store stack, here the machine defines initial mode with initial empty stack, no arguments and no environment:
+Abstract machine takes contents of "gen.js" as an input, which contains two different arrays:
+"operators" and "resumptions".
+The operators are equivalent to top level functions in Frank, the resumptions are computations waiting to be executed.
+In current machine's implementation starting operator is always the first function; main method, thus, must be at the top of Frank's file.
+Operators return modes which are computation which keep track of stack.
+Below the machine defines initial mode with initial empty stack, no arguments and no environment.

 ```javascript
 var mode = operators[0].implementation(null, [], []);